MadhuSengottuvel/Bank_Customer_Churn_Prediction/README.md

 it is to retain a current paying customer.

 The Algorithms chosen for modelling are
-  Logistic Regression
+  Logistic Regression,
-  Support Vector Machine with RBF Kernel
+  Support Vector Machine with RBF Kernel,
-  Support Vector Machine with Poly Kernel
+  Support Vector Machine with Poly Kernel,
-  Random Forest Classifier
+  Random Forest Classifier,
   XG Boost Classifier

 By using ROC curve for the above five models, we have concluded that the best alogrithm suited for our model is RANDOM FOREST CLASSIFIER